Game of the Generals: Combatant roles of the pieces

-Note: The roles of the Sweepers and Probers can be interchanged in a variety of ways, depending on the preference of the player.
+Note: The roles of the Sweepers and Probers can be interchanged in various ways, depending on the player's preference.

 Common strategies and tactics

 An experienced Generals player will have tried out and practiced a number of basic strategies.
 Each strategy starts out with a particular distribution of strong or weaker pieces in the front line or rear areas, as well as in the left flank, center, or right flank.
 The most common strategies usually depend on clustering or distributing powerful pieces in different areas of the board.
-In the list below, the first four can be considered "basic" while the last four are relatively "advanced," depending on the experience level or creativity of the player using them.
+In the list below, the first four can be considered "basic" while the last four are relatively "advanced," depending on the player's experience level or creativity.